As members of the Otis College community you are:

 What is an interim suspension?

 An interim suspension may be imposed by the Assistant Dean and/or the Dean of Student Affairs or a designee pending disciplinary proceedings or medical evaluation.
-An interim suspension becomes immediately effective without prior notice whenever there is evidence that the continued presence of the student on the College campus poses a substantial threat to himself or herself or to others or to the stability and continuance of normal College functions.
+An interim suspension becomes immediately effective without prior notice whenever there is evidence that the continued presence of the student on the College campus poses a substantial threat to others or to the stability and continuance of normal College functions.

 An interim suspension or dismissal from a C.E. class or program may be imposed by the Dean of Continuing Education without prior notice.